70Gage70/70Gage70/README.md

 ### Highlights

+These packages were developed while I was a postdoctoral associate working in the [nonlinear dynamics group](https://nonlinear.earth.miami.edu/people/index.html) at the Rosenstiel School of Marine and Atmospheric Science of the University of Miami.

-- [Sargassum.jl](https://github.com/70Gage70/Sargassum.jl) A fully featured *Sargassum* toolkit written in Julia, including physics and biology simulation, satellite data analysis and a zero-code interface.
+- [Sargassum.jl](https://github.com/70Gage70/Sargassum.jl) A fully featured [*Sargassum*](https://oceanexplorer.noaa.gov/facts/sargassum.html) toolkit written in Julia, including physics and biology simulation, satellite data analysis and a zero-code interface.

 - [UlamMethod.jl](https://github.com/70Gage70/UlamMethod.jl) A package for discretizing trajectory data into a transition probability matrix using Ulam's method.
 It has been applied to undrogued drifter motion in the North Atlantic to study the motion of Sargassum.